Consensys/orchestrate-quick-start/README.md

 ### Consume transaction receipts

-_Orchestrate allows to manage blockchain transactions that are by nature asynchronous due to blockchain mining time.
-Orchestrate SDK provides a consumer that allows to asynchronously process transaction receipts._
+> **\*Note:** Orchestrate allows to manage blockchain transactions that are by nature asynchronous due to blockchain mining time.
+Orchestrate SDK provides a consumer that allows to asynchronously process transaction receipts.\*

-> Note: Orchestrate uses Apache Kafka for asynchronous communications
+> **\*Note:** Orchestrate uses Apache Kafka for asynchronous communications\*

-To do so, open two tabs on your terminal.
-In first tab start the consumer
+Start consumer in a first terminal

 ```bash
 npm run consume